cutterbl/CDGPlayer/README.md

 * .cdg-video-player.x2 -- 2x the base player size
 * .cdg-video-player.x3 -- 3x the base player size
 * .cdg-video-player.x4 -- 4x the base player size
+* .titleImage -- A container for a title image to display when the player isn't loaded

 ### CDGControls Styles